ncatlab/nlab-content/pages/2/8/7/1/1782/content.md

 In its simple form _algebraic K-theory_ provides tools for computing the [[Grothendieck group]] of suitable categories.
 In its more refined form it studies the [[K-theory spectrum]] assigned to these categories.
 Crucuial tools for this go by the name [[Q-construction]] and [[Waldhausen S-construction]].

-Types of categories for which a theory of algebraic K-theory exist include notable the notions
+Types of categories for which a theory of algebraic K-theory exist include notably the notions

 * [[Quillen exact category]]